pepkit/pepspec/docs/specification.md

     read_type: SINGLE
 ```

-This example would add an attribute named `read_type` to each sample, and the value would be `SINGLE` for all samples.
-This modifier is useful alone to add constant attributes, and can also be  combined with `derive` and/or `imply`.
+This example adds a `read_type` attribute to each sample, with the value `SINGLE` for all samples.
+This modifier is useful on its own to add constant attributes, and can also be  combined with `derive` and/or `imply`.

 #### *sample_modifiers.duplicate*

-The `duplicate` modifier copies an existing sample attribute to a new attributes with a different name.
+The `duplicate` modifier copies an existing sample attribute to a new attribute with a different name.
 This can be useful if you need to tweak a PEP to work under a different tool that specifies a different schema for the same data.

 Example: